STOP FORECLOSURE NOW!

 Lenders are extremely interested in getting these homes sold and off the liability side of their balance sheets.
-Many foreclosed properties can be purchased for only a percentage of what they would have commanded five years ago.
-(This situation is beginning to change, though; bidding wars are breaking out on some foreclosed properties these days, especially those that are moderately priced.
+Many foreclosed properties can be purchased at a lower price of what they would have commanded several years earlier.

 Disadvantages of Purchasing a Distressed Property

 If you’re looking for a “steal,” you’re probably not going to find it.
-The market is heating up, with more and more buyers jumping into the market.
 If you’re purchasing a home to live in, you’ll often be competing not only against buyers similar to yourself, but against investors.
 More competition inevitably leads to higher prices.

-The transaction process for short sales or foreclosures often takes longer than for traditional transactions.
-It’s sometimes not clear which lending institution actually owns a mortgage loan, and it can take time to get it all sorted out – especially if there’s a second mortgage involved, which is often the case.
+The transaction process for short sales or foreclosures often takes longer than traditional transactions.
+It’s sometimes not clear which lending institution actually owns a mortgage loan, and it can take time to get it all sorted out – especially if there’s a second or even third mortgage involved, which is often the case.

 Some foreclosed properties are also in rough condition.
 Many have sat idle for a long time with minimal or no maintenance.
 The departing owners may have sold off fixtures, or damaged the property.